huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_instance.md

 * `subnet_id` - (Required, String, ForceNew) The subnet id of WAF dedicated instance VPC.
 Changing this will create a new instance.

+* `enterprise_project_id` - (Optional, String) The enterprise project ID of WAF dedicated instance.
+Changing this will migrate the WAF instance to a new enterprise project.

 * `security_group` - (Required, List, ForceNew) The security group of the instance.
 This is an array of security group ids.
 Changing this will create a new instance.